asvogel101/Twitter-Sentiment/README.md

 ## TODO

--Fix json bucket error when attempting to stream from previous stream and then tokenize -Add more analysis tools
+- Fix json bucket error when attempting to stream from previous stream and then tokenize

+- Add more analysis tools